Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It prevents cardiovascular diseases and heart attacks

-- It prevents cognitive decline and support healthy neurological activity
+- It prevents cognitive decline and supports the healthy neurological activity

 - It combats free radicals and reduces inflammation